ziaddisi/ziaddisi/README.md

 - 👋 Hi, I’m @ziaddisi
 - 👀 I’m interested in making websites and programming programs
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m currently graduated in full stack development in Axsos institute
 - 💞️ I’m looking to collaborate on making website with my colleuges
 - 📫 How to reach me 0593220117
 - 😄 Pronouns: ...